-India is been known as an agrarian country for years as almost 60 percent of the population of India is dependent on agriculture for living.
+India is been known as an agrarian country for years as almost 60 percent of the population of India is dependent on agriculture for a living.
 The government of India has over the years taken various steps to boost agriculture and its exports.
 India exports numerous food/ agricultural products worldwide.
-Food products can be divided into primary food crops, cash crops and secondary food crops.
-Primary food crops include vegetables, cereals, spices, meat, oil, fruits etc. India’s foreign trade i.e. imports and exports are been regulated by that of the Foreign Trade policy that is been noticed by Central Government.
+Food products can be divided into primary food crops, cash crops, and secondary food crops.
+Primary food crops include vegetables, cereals, spices, meat, oil, fruits, etc. India’s foreign trade i.e. imports and exports are been regulated by that of the Foreign Trade policy that is been noticed by the Central Government.

 A lot needs to be planned and prepared by that of an exporter before starting the business of export.
 Here are the detailed steps for starting exports –